GoMart Ballpark: History

 The ballpark gained further prominence when it hosted the 2009 South Atlantic League All-Star Game, branded the All-Star Jamboree.
 The event featured a range of festivities, including whitewater rafting and zip-lining excursions for players, a concert, guided coal mine tours, and a Home Run Derby competition, which was won by West Virginia Power slugger Calvin Anderson.
 The All-Star Game itself was played in front of a sellout crowd.

 A decade later, the ballpark again served as the host site for the 2019 South Atlantic League All-Star Game, further solidifying its reputation as a premier minor league venue.

 In November 2022, the stadium was renamed GoMart Ballpark after local convenience chain GoMart purchased the naming rights.

 In April 2023, a capacity crowd of 5,500 filled GoMart Ballpark for a sold-out exhibition game between the Savannah Bananas and the Charleston Dirty Birds, held as part of the Bananas' nationwide Banana Ball tour.
-Known for their viral popularity and an entertaining style of play that blends baseball with performance, the Bananas brought their unique brand of exhibition baseball to Charleston for the first time.